Gravitational Causality and the Self-Stress of Photons

 which is also negative in this regime of small impact parameter.
 Note that these differences are independent of the IR cut-off $b_\text{IR}$.

-All in all, bulk causality is violated at one loop:\footnote{A word of caution: one could try to restore it by adding more degrees of freedom that, however, should be relatively light, with a mass $M$ that is at best 1-loop factor away from the charged states we considered, in order not to decouple again their contribution to $\delta$ at the rate $1/b^2M^2$. } although light that scatters against spectator particles is always slower than gravitons in unperturbed Minkowski space, it can win the race against gravity in a spacetime perturbed by a spectator.\footnote{This made the 2020/21 Tokyo Olympics much more challenging for light.} We interpret this result as evidence against bulk causality, whereas asymptotic causality is respected at one loop.
+All in all, bulk causality is violated at one loop:\footnote{A word of caution: one could try to restore it by adding more degrees of freedom that, however, should be relatively light, with a mass $M$ that is at best 1-loop factor away from the charged states we considered, in order not to decouple again their contribution to $\delta$ at the rate $1/b^2M^2$. } although light that scatters against spectator particles is always slower than free gravitons in Minkowski spacetime (asymptotic causality), it can win the race against gravitons that also bounce off the same spectators.\footnote{This made the 2020/21 Tokyo Olympics much more challenging for light.} We interpret this result as evidence against bulk causality, whereas asymptotic causality is respected at one loop.

 We emphasize that this conclusion is similar in spirit to the Drummond-Hathrell ``paradox'' \cite{Drummond:1979pp} where one is working directly with the velocity of the perturbations in certain backgrounds and charged states have been integrated out.
 In that case, however, the alleged violation of causality is not resolvable within the validity range of the EFT, see e.g. \cite{Goon:2016une,deRham:2020zyh}, whereas in our case bulk causality fails within the validity of the perturbative QED theory with dynamical gravity (as opposed to fixed background), where the propagating charged particles remain in the spectrum and where the effect is resolvable as soon as $s\gg \mpl^2 4\pi/\alpha$, that is at transplanckian energy (or scattering against several spectators).